Toothache: causes and treatments | Dental pulpitis | Sana Oris Clinic, Paris 8

 The cost of treatment to relieve toothache

-The cost of treating toothache varies depending on the problem and the treatment required.
-It is determined by your dentist as part of your dental care.
+The cost of treating a toothache varies depending on the specific issue and the treatment required.
+Your dentist will determine the cost as part of your dental care.

 FAQ